soimort/translate-shell/README.md

         Specify the source language(s), joined by '+'.
     -t CODES, -tl CODES, -target CODES, -to CODES Specify the target language(s), joined by '+'.

+Text preprocessing options:
+    -j, -join-sentence
+        Treat all arguments as one single sentence.

 Other options:
     -no-init